charliecalvert/JsObjects/README.md

 On Windows, run the install found at the [nodejs](https://nodejs.org/) site.

-On Linux, you can run the script described in the previous section.
+On Linux, you can run the **UbuntuAndCloudNineSetup** described above.

 Learn more about it here: